Raspberry Pi 4 Review: Hands-on with the Raspberry Pi 4, a True Raspberry Pi Desktop

 Raspberry Pi 4 Pricing

 In spite of its hardware overhaul, the Raspberry Pi 4 keeps a few constants.
 The base price remains $35 USD for the 1GB model.
 Step up to the 2GB version for $45, or $55 for the 4GB Raspberry Pi 4.
+Max out with the 8GB Raspberry Pi 4 for around $75.
 That's pretty reasonable, especially considering improved Pi performance.

 Raspberry Pi 4 Accessories and Operating Systems